-- Working knowledge of community resources and Alzheimer' disease and other dementias.
+- Working knowledge of community resources and Alzheimer' disease and other dementias preferred

-- Proficiency with Microsoft Office applications and Google Suite (mail, calendar, drive).
+- Proficiency in Microsoft Office and Google Apps

 The Alzheimer’s Association is committed to diversity, equity and inclusion in the workplace and provides consideration for an employment relationship without regard to race, color, religion, sex, sexual orientation, gender expression, gender identity, genetic predisposition, national origin, ethnicity, disability, veteran status, or any other characteristic protected by federal, state or local law.